shuklamaneesh23/cf_helper/README.md

 1. **Go to Gemini Website**: Click here [Gemini](https://ai.google.dev/gemini-api/docs/api-key?_gl=1*1klljxm*_up*MQ..&gclid=Cj0KCQjwmOm3BhC8ARIsAOSbapWP4oB-w6LcagtmEx3xpiPmTyKSX9lGIRtdn9jdgi5w-_jPmUOCI9caAmzcEALw_wcB&gbraid=0AAAAACn9t66MVbyJrz0E2MZ6eK9APnX1H).
 2. **Generate an API Key**: Read the steps given on this website to generate an API key for generating gemini responses.

+> [!NOTE]
+> *You can use your API key for testing and running your application locally.
+However, ensure to revert your API key in the `.env.sample` file back to "your_gemini_api_key" before pushing your changes.*
+> *Please remember that your Gemini API key is personal and should not be shared or exposed in your codebase.*

 ### Setup Instructions